-The highly skilled and well-trained general surgeons at Marina Del Rey Hospital evaluate patients with various types of hernias and provide an individualized treatment advice for each patient.
+The highly skilled and well-trained general surgeons at Cedars-Sinai Marina del Rey Hospital evaluate patients with various types of hernias and provide an individualized treatment advice for each patient.
 They can choose from the various surgical treatment options available.
 The treatment that works best for your symptoms and severity of a hernia is considered.

 Hernia is a medical condition where the internal part of the body pushes through a weak tissue wall or a muscle.
 Hernia may appear as a lump or swelling in the abdomen or groin, at times, it will be visible only on coughing or straining.
 Most hernias occur in the abdomen.
 This lump can be pushed back or will disappear when a person lies down.

 Usually, a combination of muscle weakness and excessive straining such as lifting heavy weights might contribute to this disorder.
 Hernias are common and can affect men, women, and children.
 Some people are born with weak abdominal muscles and are more likely to develop hernia.

 Surgical Procedures Performed at Cedars-Sinai Marina del Rey Hospital for Hernia

 Most hernias do not get better without surgical intervention.
 The doctor will conduct a thorough examination if necessary through an ultrasound to confirm and assess the extent of a hernia and decide the need for surgery.
 If the doctor decides surgical treatment, this will involve repair of the opening created in the muscle wall.